secureyourself7/python-keylogger/README.md

 - Self analysis

 ### Features
+- Global event hook on all keyboards (captures keys regardless of focus) using [Keyboard](https://github.com/boppreh/keyboard)
+- Pure Python, no C modules to be compiled.
-- Modes:
+- Human-readability:
+  - Logging keys as they actually are in your layout.
+Cyrillic keyboard layout is fully implemented.
+  - Logging window titles and current time where appropriate.
+  - Backspace support (until the active window is changed).
+  - Full upper- and lowercase detection (capslock + shift).
+- Variety of logging modes:
-  - Store logs locally
+  - Storing logs locally
-  - Send logs to Google Forms
+  - Sending logs to Google Forms
-  - Email logs
+  - Sending logs via email
-  - Upload logs via FTP
+  - Uploading logs via FTP
-- Automatic keyboard layout detection (Windows only at the moment)
+  - Debug mode (printing to console)
-- Latin and non-latin keyboard support:
+- Privacy and security:
-  - Cyrillic layout is implemented, meaning support for there languages: Russian, Russian - Moldava, Azeri, Belarusian, Kazakh, Kyrgyz, Mongolian, Tajik, Tatar, Serbian, Ukrainian, Uzbek.
-- PGP public-key encryption of logs (paste your public key, keep your private key secret)
+  - PGP public-key encryption of logs on-the-fly using [PyCrypto](https://www.dlitz.net/software/pycrypto/) (paste only your public key).
-- Logging window titles and current time where appropriate
-- Backspace support (until the active window is changed)
-- Full upper- and lowercase detection (capslock + shift)
+- Variable logging frequency (by default once every 100 new characters).
 - Persistence:
-  - Adding to Windows Startup
+  - Adding to Windows Startup.
-  - Every 10 seconds making sure that a keylogger process is running
+  - Every 10 seconds making sure that a keylogger process is running.

 ### Getting started

 #### System requirements
 - MS Windows (tested on 10).
-TBD: add Linux (a few lines of code).
+TBD: add Linux and macOS.
 - Python 3.7+: https://www.python.org/downloads/

 #### Usage